batoul-hamieh/Complete-Java-OOP-Handbook/README.md

 ##  How to Use This Resource ?
 1. **Download the PDF:** Start by reading the theoretical concepts.
 2. **Review the UMLs:** Look at the `/diagrams` folder to understand the architecture.
 3. **Practice:** Try to recreate the guide's logic on your own IDE.
+You can compare your work against the implementations located in the `/code-samples`

 ---